 After engaging in an addictive behaviour for so long, in the face of disaster, it can seem like the only thing to get you through.
 It can seem like the best way to alleviate the situation for a moment, even though it doesn’t alleviate anything at all.

-Will you wait until something really horrible happens and then decide to change?
-Will you wait until you are diagnosed with diabetes, or cancer or until you have suffered some other irreversible damage to your body?
+Should someone wait until something really horrible happens and then decide to change?
+Should they wait until they are diagnosed with an awful health condition, or have suffered some other irreversible damage to the body before they decide to leap out of this trap?

 Any time but today

 I spent years telling myself that I would change tomorrow, while turning my eyes from the days and months and years ticking by.
-I continued, even after I noticed that it never seemed easier; and that with each passing day, I felt more and more lost.
+I continued, even after I noticed that it never seemed easier; and that with each passing day, everything felt worse and worse.

 Life is filled with unpredictable events; good and bad.
 It seems plausible that we might arrange our future circumstances in such a way that everything is aligned and conducive to change.
 The problem is that tomorrow never feels like tomorrow; it feels like today.
 It doesn’t ever feel like the perfect day to stop disordered eating in its tracks.